ECE 5760: Laboratory 3

 - There will be a zoom interface using push buttons, or serial communication

 to a terminal or a mouse interface.
-It is sufficient to pick a center coordinate and zoom in/out by a factor of two.
+It is sufficient to use a center coordinate anywhere in the displayed range and zoom in/out by a factor of two.

 When you trigger the zoom calculation, the specified